 TRICARE eligibility also is determined by the 20/20/20 Rule.
 Former spouse’s who do not qualify under the 20/20/20 Rule may be eligible for transitional coverage under the 20/20/15 Rule for up to 12 months after the divorce, as long as they do not remarry.
 A former spouse was married to the military member for at least 20 years, the military member was in the service for at least 20 years, and the years of marriage overlapped with military service for at least 15 years.

-TRICARE health benefits require the former spouse to listed in Defense Enrollment Eligibility Reporting System.
+TRICARE health benefits require the former spouse to be listed in Defense Enrollment Eligibility Reporting System.
 Those eligible include:

 - Active duty service members;